FAQ (Frequently Asked Questions)

 For details, please refer to the “Shortcut Key List” page.

 Q28.
-Why does Cubism Editor for macOS sometimes freeze when I try to operate it?
+Why does Cubism Editor for macOS sometimes freeze when I try to use it?

 A28.
 Turning off resident applications that affect mouse operations, etc. may solve the problem.